Real time data analysis with the ATLAS Trigger at the LHC in Run-2: Run-2 Improvements of the ATLAS Trigger System

-Many improvements have been brought to the online inner detector and muon spectrometer tracking.
+Many improvements have been brought to the online inner detector and muon spectrometer tracking~\cite{bib:atltriperf2015}.
 For example, to limit CPU usage, multiple stage track reconstruction was implemented, thanks to the redesign of the HLT architecture in Run-2.
-It allows, among other things, to use larger region of interest around L1 objects to seed hadronic taus or b-jets reconstruct, before precision tracking exploit aspects of offline tracking to improve resolution and reduce rate at no cost in efficiency, as can be seen in Fig.~\ref{fig:tracking} and~\ref{fig:muontracking}.
+It allows, among other things, to use larger region of interest around L1 objects, to seed hadronic taus or b-quark jets (b-jets) reconstruct for example, before precision tracking exploit aspects of offline tracking to improve resolution and reduce rate at no cost in efficiency, as can be seen in figures~\ref{fig:tracking} and~\ref{fig:muontracking}.

 The signal output from the calorimeter readout is also processed to produce cells or clusters that are then used to reconstruct physics objects like electrons, photons, taus, jets and $E_T^{miss}$.
 The cells and the clusters are also used in the determination of the shower shape and isolation characteristics of these particles to enhance the purity of their identification.
 Two different clustering algorithms are used to reconstruct the clusters of energy deposition in the calorimeter: the sliding-window algorithm~\cite{bib:swalgo}, and the topo-clustering algorithm~\cite{bib:topoclus}.
 The first stage of their reconstruction consists in unpacking the data from the calorimeter.
 With the very high amount of pile-up events produced in Run-2, the possibility to reconstruct topoclusters for the full calorimeter on each event was compromised.
-However, with a new memory caching mechanism allowing for a very fast unpacking of the data, and with the development of offline-like clustering algorithms for HLT, the mean processing time for topo-clustering has been kept to 82 ms, as can be seen on the left panel of Fig.~\ref{fig:caloclust}, allowing for tau, jets and $E_T^{miss}$ algorithms to use topoclusters available for every event, in order to reach energy resolution comparable to what is obtained with offline reconstruction, as can be seen on the right panel of Fig.~\ref{fig:caloclust}.
-We can also see in this figure that, in 2016, an energy correction based on the bunch crossing identification in a train and the average pile-up contribution for such bunch crossing reduced the out-of-time pile-up distortion of the HLT energy measurement, further increasing the correlation between online and offline topoclusters energy reconstruction.
+However, with a new memory caching mechanism allowing for a very fast unpacking of the data, and with the development of offline-like clustering algorithms for HLT, the mean processing time for topo-clustering has been kept to 82 ms, making topoclusters available to tau, jets and $E_T^{miss}$ algorithms on every events.
+An energy correction based on the bunch-crossing identification in a train and the average pile-up contribution for such bunch-crossing is applied to the topoclusters to reduce the out-of-time pile-up distortion of their energy measurement.
+As a consequence, the energy resolution of the topoclusters reconstructed online is comparable to what is achieved offline.